 - the curve is causing persistent pain that can't be controlled with medication

-- the curve is disrupting other important functions of the body, such as breathing and the nervous system
+- the curve is disrupting your body's other important functions, such as breathing and the nervous system

-- without surgery it's likely that the structure of the spine would become even more deformed
+- without surgery it's likely that the structure of your spine would deteriorate further

 A technique called spinal fusion is usually used to treat kyphosis.
-This involves joining together the vertebrae that are responsible for the curve of the spine.
+It involves joining together the vertebrae responsible for the curve of the spine.

-Spinal fusion is carried out under general anaesthetic (you're asleep throughout the procedure).
-An opening is made in your back, the curve in your spine is straightened using metal rods and hooks, and the spine is fused into place using bone grafts (a sample of bone taken from another place in your body – usually the pelvis).
-This surgery takes between four and eight hours.
+During the operation, an incision is made in your back.
+The curve in your spine is straightened using metal rods, screws and hooks, and your spine is fused into place using bone grafts.
+Bone grafts usually use donated bone but it may taken from another place in your body, such as the pelvis.

-You'll need to stay in hospital for around two weeks following the operation.
-Normally, you'll have to wear a cast or back brace for up to nine months.
-This is to support your spine while it heals.
+You may need to stay in hospital for up to a week after the operation, and you may have to wear a back brace for up to nine months to support your spine while it heals.

-You should be able to return to school, college or work after four to six weeks, then be able to play sports about a year after surgery.
+You should be able to return to school, college or work after four to six weeks, and be able to play sports about a year after surgery.